mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 And it ships with a couple of rad palettes, specially crafted by our designers!

-Checkout a video highlighting some of our Charts!
+Check out the video below, highlighting some of our Charts:

 <video preload="metadata" autoplay muted loop playsinline controls>
   <source src="/static/blog/mui-x-mid-v6-features/charts_final_v1.mov" type="video/mp4">